pypewpew/pewpew/docs/tutorial.rst

 around the screen and bounces off its edges.
 This will let us get familiar with the library.

-Start by copying everything on your PewPew away into a safe place, and deleting it, so that you have a blank device.
-Then create a file called "main.py" --- that's where we will put all of our code.
-It will be run automatically every time the device is switched on or restarted, and also every time you change something in that file --- so it's convenient to test things quickly this way.
+Start by creating a file called "code.py" --- that is where all our code will go.
+As long as such a file exists, PewPew will try to run it on startup and on reset.
+Later, when you finish working on your game, you can rename it to whatever you call your game, and then PewPew will fall back to running "main.py", which contains the game selection menu.

 To use the PewPew library, we need to first import it into our code.
 So we need to start with this line::